Fabbrica di Cioccolato Cima Norma: Founding of the company

-Rise and fall of the company
+Rise and closure of the company

-Cima Norma S.A. could be sure of its success for a long time: In particular, the government protective measures and subsidies during the isolation years of the Second World War, which brought the company hefty profits, had led to this assessment.
+CimaNorma S.A. could be sure of its success for a long time: In particular, the government protective measures and subsidies during the isolation years of the Second World War, which brought the company hefty profits, had led to this assessment.
 In 1939 production peaked at around 1.500 tons.
-Cima Norma S.A. supplied a large part of the Swiss army chocolate as part of the so-called war economy and was personally visited by General Henri Guisan in September 1941.
+CimaNorma S.A. supplied a large part of the Swiss army chocolate as part of the so-called war economy and was personally visited by General Henri Guisan in September 1941.
 The increasing consumer demand that began after the war, which had easily absorbed the production of the manufacturers previously active in the market, as well as fixed purchase agreements with the major cooperative distributors Coop (then Schweizerischer Konsumvereine Basel) and Usego reinforced an overly optimistic assessment of the situation.
 As a result, those responsible were hardly interested in innovation and changing customer requirements and lost touch with the numerous competitors.
 At the same time, personnel, raw material and logistics costs had risen steadily.

-When Coop quit the agreement with Cima Norma S.A. in August 1966, the company lost almost two-thirds of its sales immediately.
+When Coop quit the agreement with CimaNorma S.A. in August 1966, the company lost almost two-thirds of its sales immediately.
 Other major buyers such as Volg, Végé Italiana and the sale of the cheaper private label Tessinor in West Germany were unable to make up for the loss quickly enough.
 Latter attempts to diversify the sales markets with new ideas, new management personnel, and the redundancies that were immediately carried out could not save the company from imminent closure.
 This was evident in spring of 1968 as the company closed at the end of July that same year.
-With this decision, management only narrowly anticipated the impending bankruptcy.
 The dismissals of employees did not meet with any significant resistance from the population, because the majority of those affected were housewives working part-time and hardly any unionised guest workers.
-The demise of Cima Norma S.A. and the almost simultaneous cessation of spa operations in neighbouring Acquarossa sealed the end of the rail connection to the valley: it was dismantled and replaced by a bus service.
+The demise of CimaNorma S.A. and the almost simultaneous cessation of spa operations in neighbouring Acquarossa sealed the end of the rail connection to the valley: it was dismantled and replaced by a bus service.
 As a result, the population of the Blenio Valley continued to decline.